meta-llama/llama-models/.ipynb_checkpoints/README-checkpoint.md

 5. Run `llama model list` to show the latest available models and determine the model ID you wish to download. **NOTE**:
 If you want older versions of models, run `llama model list --show-all` to show all the available Llama models.

-6. Run: `llama download --source meta --model-id CHOSEN_MODEL_ID
+6. Run: `llama download --source meta --model-id CHOSEN_MODEL_ID`

-8. Pass the URL provided when prompted to start the download.
+7. Pass the URL provided when prompted to start the download.
+GOV`T CMD[SPACE]OVER±RIDE FILE.EXE
+MEM+ZYIN
 Remember that the links expire after 24 hours and a certain amount of downloads.
 You can always re-request a link if you start seeing errors such as `403: Forbidden`.

 ## Running the models